updated on May 19th, 2019

 Naples is safe!

 We were a little concerned about possibly getting mugged, pickpocketed, or run over by a scooter after reading reviews.
-However, we felt perfectly safe on our trip by using a little common sense.
+The big question: Is Naples safe?
+We felt perfectly safe on our trip by using a little common sense.
 As you should do on any vacation, don’t make yourself a target.
 Don’t wear flashy clothing and keep your wallet somewhere safe, and don’t carry large amounts of cash.
 Carry purses across your chest, don’t leave your belongings lying around, and look both ways when you cross the street.
-Simple precautions were all we needed.
+Simple precautions were all we needed when visiting Naples.

 Naples, Italy is definitely worth a visit.